vancauwe/art345.github.io/index.md

 ---
 layout: page
-title: About me
+title: Story telling through data
-subtitle: Why you'd want to go on a date with me
+subtitle: Nicky Minaj approved.
 ---

 Hello everybody !
 This is a datastory about the movement #metoo.